 The rejection of healthy yet critical self-reflection is a detrimental stumbling block to our correction.
 The suppression of negative emotions and the denial of difficulty is sure to usher in more of the same.
 It’s problematic to view oneself as god because it blinds us from accurately assessing and addressing our darkness.
 Perfection can only be found in the true and living God who came into this world as a baby, died on a cross as a man and arose from the dead as our Saviour.
 God is so gracious in that He doesn’t force us to love Him.
 However, we will always feel restless and at odds when things are not right with Him.

-Truly, the Lord is more than sufficient to transform and heal us.
+Truly, the Lord is more than sufficient to heal and transform us.